SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 ## Topic subscription

 As mentioned before, we can subscribe to a topic directly.
 A topic subscription is created after establishing a connection to AEM.
-We achieved this previously when we subscribed to the `try-me` topic in the `Subscriber` section of the `CodePen Try Me!`.
+We achieved this previously when we subscribed to the `try-me` topic in the `Subscriber` section of the `Try Me!` page.
 This is not a polling mechanism, but a running connection is needed, through which AEM will send a message to the subscriber.
 In this case, the web page.
 If there is no subscriber available, the message will be missed.

 In the case of a queue, which is subscribed to topics, a message sent to a topic, will be stored in the queue until a consumer is available to process it.
 This is a more reliable way to ensure that messages are not lost.